harrysolovay/constructor-chain/README.md

 ---

 Compared with `class extends` syntax, "chainables" are a lighter mechanism for composition of metadata within constructors.
-The goal is to allow TypeScript library developers to treat constructors as more of a first-class data type.
+The goal is to allow TypeScript library developers to treat constructors as more of first-class data types.
 This pattern can serve libraries which aim to track state in user-provided constructors.

 ## Getting Started